crowdbotics/modules/modules/django-okta/django_okta/okta/README.md

 3. In sidebar under the **Security** tab click `Authentication`.
 4. On **Authentication** page click `Sign-On` tab.
 Click on **Add rule** button.
 5. Enter `Rule name`, set `Multifactor authentication (MFA) is` radio button to required.
 Select `When signing in with a new device cookie` radio button.
 Lastly, check `Select "Don't prompt me again for MFA" by default` checkbox and click **Create rule** button.

+## Add Social Logins as Identity Provider
+Okta integrates with many Identity Providers.
+Select an Identity Provider card to add [social login](https://developer.okta.com/docs/guides/identity-providers/#enterprise-identity-providers) to your app.
+1. In sidebar under the **Security** tab click `Identity Providers`.
+2. Click on `Add identity provider` button.
+Select any of the provider from the available list.
+3. Complete the `General settings` and click the `Finish` button.
+4. Back on `Identity Providers` page select the tab `Routing rules` and set the routing rules by for each **identity provider** by clicking on `Add Routing Rule`.
+5. Configure the routing rule and click `Create rule`.
+6. These identity providers can be embedded in [Okta Sign-in widget](https://developer.okta.com/docs/guides/social-login/google/main/#add-the-identity-provider-to-the-embedded-okta-sign-in-widget) and custom [Okta-hosted sign-in](https://developer.okta.com/docs/guides/social-login/google/main/#add-the-identity-provider-to-the-custom-okta-hosted-sign-in-page) page.

 ## Update Settings